ndy40/dj-notification/README.md

   bash bin/create_user.sh

+## Running tests with a different database/schema

+You can run Django tests against a different database (and, for PostgreSQL, a specific schema) without changing your development DB.
+The settings module reads two environment variables when the test runner is invoked:

+- DJANGO_TEST_DB_NAME — Overrides the test database name.
+- DJANGO_TEST_DB_SCHEMA — For PostgreSQL only, sets the search_path so tests run in that schema (objects are created there).
+If not present, Django will use the default search_path.

+Examples:

+- SQLite in-memory (fast):

+  DJANGO_TEST_DB_NAME=":memory:" python manage.py test

+- PostgreSQL with custom DB and schema:

+  POSTGRES_DB=appdb POSTGRES_USER=app POSTGRES_PASSWORD=secret POSTGRES_HOST=localhost \
+  DJANGO_TEST_DB_NAME=test_appdb DJANGO_TEST_DB_SCHEMA=test_schema \
+  python manage.py test --keepdb --parallel

+Notes:
+- These overrides only apply when running tests (python manage.py test).
+They do not affect development or production runs.
+- For PostgreSQL, the schema is injected via connection options (search_path=<schema>,public).

 ## Troubleshooting

 - If `docker compose` is not found, install or update Docker to a version that includes Compose v2 (see link above).
 On some systems the command may be `docker-compose`; the script supports both.